 "Sulaiman Abu Ghaith held a key position in al-Qaeda, comparable to the consigliere in a mob family or propaganda minister in a totalitarian regime," said FBI Assistant Director-in-Charge George Venizelos in a statement.

-"He used his position to threaten the United States and incite its enemies."'One by one'
+"He used his position to threaten the United States and incite its enemies."

 US authorities have released little information about Mr Abu Ghaith's capture.